dart-lang/language/working/333 - shared memory multithreading/proposal.md

 > `SendPort` is an internal implementation or not.
 Similar tweak should probably
 > be applied to the specification of `@pragma('vm:deeply-immutable')`
 > allowing classes containing `SendPort` fields to be marked `deeply-immutable`
-> at the cost of introducing additional runtime checks.
+> at the cost of introducing additional runtime checks when the object is created.

 > [!CAUTION]
 >